infozenfrance/Phraseanet-Docs/en/User/Guide/Push.rst

 .. note::

-    A research and filters system allow to limit the display of the users by login, family name or first name, activity, company...*etc.*
+    A research and filters system allows to limit the display of the users by login, family name or first name, activity, company...*etc.*

 * To go back to the list's summary, click on the button *See*.